sirenuf/CODPatch-PS3/README.md

 4. Edit `/dev_hdd0/boot_plugins.txt` and add a new line: `/dev_hdd0/tmp/CODPatch.sprx` and save the file.
 5. Reboot your PS3.

-You're now done and your stat will save when playing COD MW2 multiplayer!
+You're now done and your stats will save when playing COD MW2 multiplayer!

 FYI: All of your saved data will be saved in the CODPatch directory inside `/dev_hdd0/tmp`, automatically created by CODPatch when you first sign into MW2 multiplayer.